 Associate Teachers & Special Needs

 In a public school classroom, on a daily basis, a teacher may group kids into small groups based on who needs what help at what level.
 This is most prevalent in younger grades and is also practiced at LASD to some extent.
 At BCS, Associate Teachers, certificated full-time teachers, are in every classroom and provide additional support for students who may need a differentiated program.
-For students requiring extra support, Associate Teachers are able to pull them into small groups or work 1:1 in order to re-teach or work on specific skills and concepts adapted to a child’s learning style, or to challenge them to take their learning deeper.
+For students requiring extra support, Associate Teachers are able to pull them into small groups or work 1:1 in order to re-teach or work on specific skills and concepts adapted to a child’s learning style or to challenge them to take their learning deeper.

 These interventions can keep children with small gaps remain with their class at all times, rather than having to pull them from the classroom for 30 minutes or an hour every week, or every day.
 Associate Teachers are placed in classrooms based on their expertise and the needs of the class.
 For example, an Associate Teacher with a special education certification and experience can be assigned to a class in order to help support the classroom implementation of a student’s IEP goals; Associate Teachers with math and/or reading expertise can be placed in classrooms where there are students in need of intervention or extension in those areas.

 If small interventions aren’t enough, it’s time for a formal Individualized Education Plan (IEP) to address the child’s “special needs.”
 The County’s Special Education Manager sits on the BCS IEP team and assists in developing IEPs for BCS’s special needs student.
 In addition, BCS contracts with the Santa Clara County Board of Education to send in special needs teachers to address any IEP.
 [Lalahpolitico: It is a fact of American educational economics that special needs spending accounts for over 70% of the growth of educational spending in the U.S. Research by state shows that identification of minor needs is on the rise, correlating positively with higher available funding.
-Does demand rises to meet the supply of funds?
+Does demand rise to meet the supply of funds?
 Or the reverse?]

 Gifted and Talented

 When students excel, more advanced programs can be quickly designed to keep them engaged and moving forward.
-For example, a group of 6th grade students who were ahead in math worked with the 7th grade math credentialed teacher.
-A 4th grade student was given a condense 4&5 program so she could consider advancing to 6th.
+For example, a group of 6th-grade students who were ahead in math worked with the 7th-grade math credentialed teacher.
+A 4th-grade student was given a condense 4&5 program so she could consider advancing to 6th.
 Dance teams were challenged to compose and explore other styles.
 Advanced Mandarin students competed in speech and writing competitions.
 And Associate Teachers help each student at every grade level reach for the challenges in his or her individual Focused Learning Goals.

 BCS offers technology integrated instruction.
 Technology skills are taught in the context of project-based units that integrate with the curricula.
 Third graders create movies based on their research of prominent Americans; 1st graders create podcasts to teach others about the plight of the Leatherback Turtles; 2nd graders develop Power Point presentations for their parents on Back To School Night about themselves and their goals for the year; 1st graders blog to keep the community aware of what they are working on in the classroom; 7th graders utilize online applications to track their reading progress; and 5th and 6th graders design web pages with information, pictures, and questions their research projects (states and medical respectively).